Data Management and Visual Analytics

 - Statistics through queries

-- Connecting Tableau to your database and data sources
+- Tableau: Connecting Tableau to your database and data sources

 This is a 12-week course.

-The first half of class-time will focus on theory and discussion of the topics for that week.
-A short break will follow.
-The second half of class will involve hands-on computer exercises learning to apply the theory and information that we just learned.
+Class-time will focus on theory, discussion, and hands-on computer exercises learning to apply the theory and information that we just learned.